minchopm/timeout-scheduler/README.md

 ### `.destroy()`

 A complete cleanup method.
-It calls `restoreTimeouts()` and completes observables to prevent memory leaks.
+It calls `restoreTimeouts()`, removes event listeners, and completes observables to prevent memory leaks.

 ### `pendingTaskCount$`